-Connection Grants support events and outreach activities geared toward short-term, targeted knowledge mobilization initiatives.
-These events and activities represent opportunities to exchange knowledge and to engage on research issues of value to those participating.
-Events and outreach activities funded by a Connection Grant may often serve as a first step toward more comprehensive and longer-term projects potentially eligible for funding through other SSHRC funding opportunities.
+These grants support events and outreach activities geared toward short-term, targeted knowledge mobilization initiatives.
+These events and activities represent opportunities to exchange knowledge and engage with participants on research issues they value.
+Events and outreach activities funded by a Connection Grant can often serve as a first step toward more comprehensive and longer-term projects.

 Connection Grants support workshops, colloquiums, conferences, forums, summer institutes or other events or outreach activities that facilitate:

-- disciplinary and/or interdisciplinary exchanges in the humanities and social sciences;
+- disciplinary and/or interdisciplinary exchanges in the social sciences and humanities;

 - scholarly exchanges between those working in the social sciences and humanities and those working in other research fields;